 - Drought Level of Doom: The extra desert levels of the Master System, where food is obviously scarce.
 As well as many of the later levels.

 - Dub Name Change: Boy and Tina became Tom-Tom and Tanya in the Master System and Game Gear home ports, and King became King Drancon in the latter.
-The Japanese releases and all other versions use the original names, however.
+The Japanese releases and all other versions (except Returns Remix) use the original names, however.

-- Early Installment Weirdness: This is the only Wonder Boy game to feature a prehistoric theme, not to mention the only game where the protagonist does not handle a sword... unless one counts the Adventure Island series as the true successor to this game, in which case the basic changes include the main character given a new identity, the redesigned damsel in distress, and the main antagonist replaced by other villains.
+- Early Installment Weirdness: Wonder Boy and Returns are the only games in the series to feature a prehistoric theme which created a Fashion Dissonance explained below, not to mention the only instance where the protagonist does not handle a sword... unless one counts the Adventure Island series as the true successor to the original game, in which case the basic changes include the protagonist given a new identity, the redesigned damsel in distress, and the antagonist replaced by other villains.

 - Fantasy Helmet Enforcement: Picking up the skateboard power-up will automatically garb you in safety gear too, which does nothing but heaven forbid it set a bad example.